-There are several ways to pursue a career in medicine and this chapter will serve as a brief overview of these options.
-They are then explored in more detail in other chapters within this section.
+There are several ways to pursue a career in medicine and this page serves as a brief overview of these options.
+They are then explored in more detail in other parts of the Admissions Guide.

-Students who are sure that they would like to become doctors can enter medical school on completion of their A-levels.
-It is worth bearing in mind that they will need to fulfil other criteria to be able to win a place, such as performing well during their interview and demonstrating their interest by organising appropriate work experience.
-Their entry into medical school is also dependent on them achieving the A-level grades as stated in their university offers.
+Students who are sure that they would like to become doctors can enter medical school on completion of their A levels.
+It is worth bearing in mind that other criteria need to be fulfilled to win a place, such as performing well during interview and demonstrating an interest by organising appropriate work experience.
+Entry into medical school is also dependent on achieving the A level grades that each university offer stipulates.

-Students who miss their university offers due to lower A-level grades can apply to do a foundation year at several universities.
-These programmes have lower entry requirements and serve as academic preparation for students to be able to apply to medical school afterwards.
+Students who miss their university offers due to lower A level grades can apply to do a foundation year at several universities.
+These programmes have lower entry requirements and serve as academic preparation for students to apply to medical school afterwards.

 Not everyone’s first degree is a medical degree!
-Graduates who have completed previous university degrees can also apply to medical school, with the option of either joining an undergraduate programme which lasts five years or a graduate entry programme which lasts four years.
+Graduates who have completed previous university degrees can also apply to medical school, with the option of either joining an undergraduate programme that lasts 5 years or a graduate entry programme lasting 4 years.

-For those who have taken a break from studies or do not have the right A-levels to apply to medical school, access courses are a way to ensure that they reach the right level of scientific knowledge required to pursue medicine.
-This just goes to show that even if you’ve embarked on a completely different career, you can still apply to medicine if you feel it is the right choice for you.
+For those who have taken a break from studies or do not have the right A levels to apply to medical school, access courses are a way to ensure that they reach the right level of scientific knowledge required to pursue medicine.
+Even if you have embarked on a completely different career, you can still apply to medicine if you feel it is the right choice for you.

-From the spectrum of routes which are available if you are interested in getting into medical school, there is no reason why you shouldn’t consider applying if you are genuinely interested and believe that it is the right career choice for you.
+With the spectrum of routes that are available, if you are interested in getting into medical school there is no reason why you shouldn’t consider applying if you are genuinely interested and believe that it is the right career choice for you.